 VICOM has adopted internal guidelines setting forth certain matters that require the Board's approval.
 Under these guidelines, acquisitions of businesses, disposals or changes in equity interests in existing subsidiaries/associates, investment in financial instruments, tender for businesses above the prescribed limits, assessing and approving key business decisions, funding and investment initiatives and other corporate actions, including approval of the Financial Authority Limits, Annual Budget and Capital Expenditure and the release of the quarterly and full-year Financial Results require approval from the Board.
 In addition, the acceptance of credit facilities from banks, the establishment of capital market programmes and the issuance of debt instruments require the approval of the Board.

 The Board periodically reviews the adequacy of internal controls and Financial Authority Limits to ensure that while there is delegation of authority, there are sufficient checks and balances in place to monitor such delegation.
-During the year, a review of the Financial Authority Limits was undertaken following the appointment of the new Managing Director/Group Chief Executive Officer (MD/Group CEO) of ComfortDelGro Corporation Limited (ComfortDelGro) on 1 May 2017.

 Independent Judgement